Dingo

 SUspension vs Powertrain & Chassis

 In order to maximize suspension performance, the suspension geometry was set first, than powertrain and chassis were designed with it in mind.
-The lower frame member was bent upward to accommodate the suspension caster, while maintaining space for the front differential
+The lower frame member was bent upward to accommodate the suspension caster, while maintaining space for the front differential and steering assemblies.

 Other Responsibilities